U.S. Navy helicopter crashes in Red Sea

 The MH-60S Knighthawk helicopter assigned to Helicopter Sea Combat Squadron 6 crashed while operating with the guided-missile destroyer USS William P. Lawrence, the statement said.

-"The crash was not due to any sort of hostile activity," the statement said.
+"The status of the five personnel on board the helicopter is still being determined," the statement said.
+"The crash was not due to any sort of hostile activity."

 The incident was under investigation, it added.